mkeenan-kdb/speakIrish_chrome/README.md

 ## Usage ##
 1. Highlight any Irish text on a webpage.
-2. Click the shamrock icon that appears near the text.
+2. Click the UncleMick icon that appears near the text.
 3. Enjoy listening to the text read aloud in an Irish voice from Abair!

 ## Future Improvements ##